A Calm Place For

 Difficulty Receiving Support

-Support can feel unfamiliar, or even uncomfortable.
+Support can feel unfamiliar, exposing, or oddly uncomfortable.

 • minimizing your needs or struggles